The Most Fun In KL? Sunway Lagoon Review

 Amusement Park Sunway Lagoon

-There is also the Sunway Lagoon suspension bridge that takes you right over the lake part of the park to the other side when you are ready to hit the water attractions.
+Finally, there is also the Sunway Lagoon suspension bridge that takes you right over the lagoon part of the park to the other side when you are ready to hit the water attractions.
 It gives you great views of the park and claims to be the longest suspension bridge in the world.
 It’s definitely worth walking over.

 Unlike many theme parks, we visited here on a weekday and did not line up for anything so it was easy to go on everything we wanted.